aiobofh/cutest/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Most programmers have their own ideas on what a neat directory structure would look like for their projects.
+Most programmers have their own ideas on what a neat directory structure should look like for their projects and with their perspective

+I will try to show some scenarios that CUTest support.

 Separate folders for source-code and test-code used from top-level
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~